adreasnow/adreasnow.com/hugo/content/coding_stats.md

 ---

 ## Stats
-These are my coding stats for the past 30 days and the past year as tracked by [WakaTime](https://wakatime.com).
+These are my coding stats for the past 30 days, and the past year as tracked by [WakaTime](https://wakatime.com).

 ### Past 30 days
 {{< rawhtml >}}